Garden Lobelia

 The garden plant is found throughout the country.

-growing in the same place at the base of a wall over 5 years.
+seen it growing in the same place at the base of a wall

-larger and lip-like and 2 are small and rabbit-ear-like.
+– 3 are larger and lip-like and 2 are small and rabbit-ear

-cultivated flowers range from various shades of blue, purple,
+but cultivated flowers range from various shades of blue,

 The sepals are pointed and spreading.